rstudio/rmarkdown/README.md

 }
 ```

-This custom format has no parameters however in practice you'll often want to options as function parameters to allow callers to customize the behavior of the format.
+This custom format has no parameters however in practice you'll often want to provide options as function parameters to allow callers to customize the behavior of the format.

 ### License